Silvenga/silvenga.com/src/posts/archive/lazy-view-a-jquery-plugin.md

+---
-Title: Lazy View - A jQuery Plugin
+title: Lazy View - A jQuery Plugin
-Published: 22 Jun 14
+date: 2014-06-22
-Description: Let content flow in via another jQuery plugin.
+description: Let content flow in via another jQuery plugin.
-Archived: 01/13/2018
+archived: 01/13/2018
 ---

 I hate slow websites.
 A month or so ago I had to log onto Delta.com.
 I was largely unimpressed with the speed in which it loaded.
 I could wait for seconds until text would appear.
 I would wait even longer for the site to become responsive.

 ![Slow Site](/content/images/2014/Jun/slow-website.jpg)